Strike (1925 film): Plot

 The scene opens with dead cats dangling from a structure.

-A character is introduced, a "King of Thieves" whose throne is made of a derelict automobile amidst rubbish, and who leads a community that lives in enormous barrels buried with only their top openings above ground.
-After a deal with a tsarist police agent, the "King" hires a few provocateurs from among his community to set fire, raze, and loot a liquor store.
-A crowd gathers at the fire and the alarm is sounded.
-The crowd leaves to avoid being provoked but are set upon by the firemen with their hoses regardless.
+A tsarist police agent strikes a deal with a "King of Thieves", whose throne is made of a derelict automobile amidst rubbish, and who leads a community that lives in enormous barrels buried with only their top openings above ground.
+He hires a few provocateurs from among his community to set fire, raze, and loot a state liquor depot in the factory district.
+A crowd of workers gather at the fire and the alarm is sounded.
+They leave to avoid being provoked, but are set upon by the firemen with their hoses regardless.

 Wide shots of fleeing crowds (top) are edited with close-ups of a bull being slaughtered (bottom).